GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

-    your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels associated with each photo using Google Cloud Vision API.
+    your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels associated with each photo using Cloud Vision API.

         THUMBNAIL_BUCKET = '[YOUR_THUMBNAIL_BUCKET_NAME]'
         PHOTO_BUCKET = '[YOUR_PHOTO_BUCKET_NAME]'